B2B - Enterprise - Fintech - 2024/25

 Once I had a clear picture of where the experience was breaking down, I mapped pain points into themes and used that to actively shape the roadmap — in 1-to-1s with people from sales and growth, and in the wider weekly sessions where decisions were socialised.
 I pushed for phased solutions wherever possible, so improvements could ship incrementally rather than wait for a big release.

-A continuous stream of improvements over sustained delivery
+A continuous stream of improvements

 This wasn't a single project with a launch date — it was a sustained effort over the better part of a year to systematically improve the experience.
 The cumulative effect showed up in the feedback: commercial teams reported positive responses from key clients, and NPS sentiment across the product area improved significantly.